How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 What to Wear On a Hike in the Rockies?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+Anyone who has spent time in the wilderness or mountains can speak to the fact that your temperature can fluctuate a lot on a hike.
 You can easily start off cool at the mountain base and get hot as soon as you begin moving.

 Other Great Kananaskis Country Hikes